rhettjay/etwas-in-die-birne/README.md

 #### More likely to be worked on
 <ul>
   <li>Neovim/vim script to comment out the current line</li>
+  <li>Testing framework thats built with ESM and doesnt support CJS (at least nkt
+  not for v1</li>
 <li>Terraform module that allows for pointing your terraform directly at a .env file</li>
 <li>Testing artifactory that will allow for generating a test suite from a .yml file or swagger.json file</li>
 <details> Utilize typebox or fastify-type-provider-typebox to call endpoints recursively.
 Still bouncing this one around on how it could be done, but I'm convinced it can and should be written </details>